FE-CTF 2023 - Brute force ahoy

 With these improvements, I was able to get a list of 36 valid passwords:

-Trying to use one of them in the login form only passed the frontend validation, returning a 403 Forbidden from the backend.
+from the backend.
 This was exactly the same error as would be given if we bypassed the client-side validation and submitted an invalid password.

 Luckily this was easily solved by trying each of the valid passwords, which showed that the backend accepted exactly one of them: